 Insurance for low-income populations, or microinsurance, is now firmly accepted as an integral tool for poverty alleviation and building resilience in communities against natural and man-made disasters.
 Recent global initiatives recognizing the importance of risk management for disaster relief include the UN Sendai Agreement on Disaster Risk and Resilience, the G7 Climate Risk Insurance Initiative ‘InsuResilience’ and the Climate Change Summit, COP21.

-Mutual microinsurance can specifically assist with at least five of the SDGs namely Goals One, Two, Three, Five and 13:
+Mutual microinsurance can specifically assist with at least five of the SDGs namely Goals One, Three, Four, Five and 13:

 - GOAL 13 CLIMATE ACTION: The target communities of the 5-5-5 Strategy are the most vulnerable to climate change.